- I was sure I had a slow metabolism

 Basically, when you’re not eating enough food, your body goes into survival mode.
 It slows down your metabolism.
 Then your body can hold onto the energy and nutrients you’ve consumed longer.

-A slow metabolism also means that when you eventual eat more – or overeat like I did – your body is able to grab and hold onto energy quickly.
+A slow metabolism also means that when you eventually eat more – or overeat like I did – your body is able to grab and hold onto energy quickly.
 Your body is preparing for another long period of starvation.
 But it needs energy and nutrients to do vital jobs—from keeping your heart beating to growing your finger nails.
 Your body is good at keeping you alive.

 This information helped me understand the importance of getting my body into a consistent routine—rather than jerking it around with inconsistent amounts of food and exercise.
 Suddenly it made sense why I needed to eat more, regularly.